augchan42/augchan42.github.io/_posts/2025-08-11-claude-code-productivity-gains.md

 ## The Over-Engineering Problem

 One recurring issue I've observed is that Claude Code sometimes over-engineers features by adding unnecessary metrics or complexity when a simple LLM call would be more appropriate.
-For example, instead of using an LLM to reason about a decision, it might implement a complex scoring system with multiple parameters.
+For example, instead of using an LLM to reason about a decision, it might implement a complex scoring system with multiple parameters and brittle heuristics.

 I believe this stems from the coding training data being mostly from before LLMs were widely used for logic and reasoning.
 The model has learned patterns from traditional software engineering approaches that don't always translate well to the LLM-augmented development paradigm.